gabriribeiro5/eco_units_api/README.md

 # eco_units_api
-An api that collects data from Eco Units and provide them with behaviour updates to maintain their Ecosystems
+This API collects data from IoT devices (called eco units) and provide them with behaviour updates.

-## Features

-### 1. LogSetup.py
-Dynamic Log Directory and File Creation:
-    The **createLogDir** method ensures that the specified log directory is created if it doesn't already exist.
-This is critical for ensuring the logging system works seamlessly without manual intervention.

-Configuring the Logging System:
-    The **logFileCreateAndConfig** method sets up the basic configuration for logging and writes an initial headline to the log file, showing the calling module that enabled the logger.

-Comprehensive Logging Tests:
-    The **runTests** method writes test messages to the log file for all log levels (DEBUG, INFO, WARNING, ERROR, CRITICAL) to ensure the logger is functioning correctly.

-User-Friendly API:
-    The **enableLog** method provides a simple interface to initialize logging.
-It takes in a directory name and a log file name, sets up the directory, configures logging, and runs the tests.

-Robust Error Handling:
-    Several **try-except blocks** handle exceptions that might occur during directory creation, logging configuration, or file writing.

-Inspector-Based Calling Module Identification:
-    The use of inspect to determine and log the calling module is a nice touch for **traceability and debugging**.
+Those devices are designed to maintain control over micro-ecosystems, leveraging from sensors (to collect data) and actuators (to interact with their environment).

+Foreseeable versions of this API will support human inputs, so they can interact with the database as Customer or Backoffice Agents.

+Still, the first and main purpose of this API is to provide eco units with proper support for data management and eventual behavior changes.

-## Design reference
+## Design (Clean architecture applied to Microservices)

-Entities: Core business rules and models.
+- **Entities/Interfaces**: Core business rules and models.
+    - agent: might be an eco unit, a customer or a backoffice user.
+They are all agents.
+    - agentInput: any database update regarding unit's configuration, self diagnostics or environment state.
+    - handler: the base interface for http implementation.\

-Use Cases: Application-specific business logic (the actions the application performs).
+- **Use Cases**: Application-specific business logic (the actions the application performs).

-Interfaces/Controllers: Act as the bridge to handle incoming requests (HTTP requests, API calls, etc.), orchestrating the appropriate use cases and formatting the response.
+- **Controllers**: Act as the bridge to handle incoming requests (HTTP requests, API calls, etc.), orchestrating the appropriate use cases and formatting the response.

+- **Tests**: Unit tests that must run before the application starts.

+- **Utils**: Utilities that enhance flexibility and control over the application.

-Out of Process (Microservices): These can act as external services that are abstracted away from the main application, but which provide critical features like authentication and session management.
+- **Out of Process (Microservices)**: These can act as external services that are abstracted away from the main application, but which provide critical features like authentication and session management.

-### Building and Running the Docker Container
+## Building Docker Container and Running the Application

 To set up and run the API in a Docker container, follow these steps: